Biology and Life Sciences

 Students of all levels have access to science labs with a full range of equipment and high-tech tools.
 Our students have unique opportunities to conduct scientific research using high-quality instruments, such as a scanning electron microscope and a nuclear magnetic resonance spectrometer.
 In addition, they use some of the best modern software available.

 Computer Applications Lab (CAL)

 The CAL supports the campus community with computing technologies for scientific inquiry.

 Phage Biology Lab

-The phage lab has been a center for undergraduate research at Evergreen since 1972, Today, there are generally 10 to 15 students involved in work in the lab, analyzing these natural disease-fighting bacteriophages.
-These students have presented at various recent regional, national and international meetings, including the biennial Evergreen International Phage Biology meetings, the 20th of which will be held Aug.
-4–9, 2013.
+The phage lab has been a center for undergraduate research at Evergreen since 1972.
+Today, there are generally 10 to 15 students involved in work in the lab, analyzing these natural disease-fighting bacteriophages.
+Students have presented at various recent regional, national, and international meetings, including the biennial Evergreen International Phage Biology meetings.

 Goggles, lab coats, and a whole lot more, including teaching technicians who will help you determine what you need for your experiments.

 EEON is a long-term research effort involving students and faculty conducting research in Evergreen’s 1,000-acre Puget Sound lowland second-growth rainforest.
 Their work is centered on 44 intensively studied long-term monitoring plots where they’re measuring biological diversity, development, carbon dynamics, and other characteristics.

 The largest event of its kind in Washington, the Science Carnival offers hundreds of presentations from Evergreen science students with an emphasis on demonstration, hands-on participation and fun, plus a volcano!
 More than 1,000 elementary, high school and college students and community members crowd Red Square and the science labs to learn and get excited about science.
 Topics include chemistry, computer science, biology, food science, health, physics, optics, geology, marine science, and a wide range of other disciplines.